jar398/eol_testbed/doc/setup.md

          -d '{"statements" : [ {"statement" : "call dbms.showCurrentUser()"} ]}' \
          http://localhost:7474/db/data/transaction/commit

+You can also play with neo4j using [the console](http://localhost:7474/) or the `cypher-shell` command.

 Learned the hard way: When starting and stopping neo4j, do *not* mix use of `brew services start neo4j` (or `brew services stop neo4j`, etc) with use of the `neo4j` shell command e.g. `neo4j start`.
 They do not play nicely together.

-I have a nagging feeling that I may have had to do something to switch over from gcc to clang, but don't remember for sure.
+I have a nagging feeling that while trying to get nokogiri to install I may have had to do something to configure xcode (or the gcc command) to use clang instead of gcc, but don't remember for sure.
+I certainly didn't _want_ to do this, so perhaps I managed to avoid it.